A wrapper to runPCA function to compute principal component analysis (PCA) from a given SingleCellExperiment object.

 Number of principal components to obtain from the PCA

 computation.
-Default 50
+Default 50.

 Automatically detect this number of variable features to use for

 dimension reduction.
-Ignored when using useReducedDim
+Ignored when using useReducedDim or using

 The subset to use for PCA computation, usually for the

 selected.variable features.
-Default NULL
+Default NULL.

 Integer, random seed for reproducibility of PCA results.

-Default NULL
+Default NULL.

 A BiocParallelParam object specifying whether the PCA should be parallelized.